© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (pic 17-10-10 / to NW)

-The second hut up from the SE corner of the W-zone defines the downhill boundry of its plot with a fence of live willow cuttings.
+The second hut up from the SE corner of the W-zone defines the downhill boundary of its plot with a fence of live willow cuttings.

 .